oat-sa/taohub-articles/articles/Frontend/Architecture/coding-guide.md

  - No more than one blank line
  - No ASCII art within the source code
  - Use single quotes for string literals
- - Use template literals instead of concatenation with variables or for multi line strings
  - Brace style  [1TBS](https://en.wikipedia.org/wiki/Indentation_style#Variant:_1TBS_)
  - Try to avoid using ternary operator in complex cases (or don't use at all?)
  - Always use `===` instead of `==`